Exercise - Build the API endpoints

 Get

-endpoint, add the following code:app.MapGet("/shorten/{*path}", async (IGrainFactory grains, HttpRequest request, string path) => { return Results.Ok(); });
+endpoint, add the following code:app.MapGet("/shorten", static async (IGrainFactory grains, HttpRequest request, string url) => { return Results.Ok(); });

 This method is marked as async to properly support the behavior of Orleans and injects the grain factory that was previously registered with the dependency injection container.
-Currently the method just returns an empty 200 OK, so you'll fix that next.
+Currently the method just returns an empty 200 OK, so you fix that next.

 Update the body of the GET method you created to match the following code:

-The code above performs several tasks:
+The preceding code performs several tasks:

-Create the endpoint to handle redirects
+Create the endpoint that handles redirects

 Next you need to create the endpoint that will redirect shortened URLs to the full address.